 Define Bank column names Displays a list of banks enabling you to define your own names for the columns.
 These are only shown in the program because the radio does not have this capability.

 Define Repeater rules...
 Displays the Repeater Rules window to enable user-customised rules for automatic setting of repeater shift direction and amount.
 If repeater rules are active then a tick appears to the left of the command.

 Select which memory columns to show...
-Displays a list of columns enabling you to select which ones are displayed, and enables alternate rows of the memory grid to be shown in another shade.
+Displays a list of columns enabling you to select which ones are displayed.
+There is also a checkbox to show memory grid rows in alternate shades.

 Select print options...
 Displays a list of columns enabling you to select which ones are printed, whether to print landscape or portrait, whether to print duplex (if your printer supports it), and to select from various top margin sizes.

 Choose a folder for memory and .CSV files...
-Displays a dialog to enable choosing a folder to store memory and .CSV files.
+Displays a folder browse dialog to permit choosing which folder to use for storing memory and .CSV files.

 Do not confirm before deleting memories If ticked will not ask 'are your sure..' questions when deleting/removing memories

 Window position and Column Widths

 Save size and position Save the size and position of the main window and the widths of the memories columns.
 If you have changed the width of any of the memories columns then you can keep these widths by clicking the command 'Enable User chosen column widths' on the Settings menu.